giacomogiudice/MPS/README.md

 by Giacomo Giudice

 ## Introduction
-A set of functions for __MATLAB__ to work with _Matrix Product States_ (MPS) in many-body quantum systems.
+A (very) small library for to simulate many-body quantum systems with _Matrix Product States_ (MPS).
-It is mostly focused on time evolution (TEBD) using Suzuki-Trotter decomposition.
+It is designed to be scalable and performant at the same time maintainign the flexibility of __MATLAB__.
+The main focus is on time evolution, both through Time-Evolving Block Decimation (TEBD) using the Trotter-Suzuki decomposition, as well as the Time-Dependent Variational Principle (TDVP).

+## Features
+* __Scalable__ All routines are written with performance in mind, all underlying contractions are optimal for large bond dimension _D_.
+The complexity should never be more than _O(D<sup>3</sup>)_.
+* __Efficient__ The underlying and most time-consuming operations, such as SVD decomposition and tensor contraction reduce to built-in __MATLAB__ operations, which are very fast.
+* __Hackable__ The different matrix-product objects are not hidden under many layers of abstraction, but are simple cell arrays.
+Objects can then be easily inspected, and the code is meant to be played around with.

 ## Getting Started
 Add a `addpath('<path>/mps')` and you are good to go.
-The `test` folder is probably a good place to start looking at examples.
+A good place to start is the `examples` folder.
+There are currently some minimal scripts of different methods for time-evolution.
+Additionally, the `test` folder demonstrates the use of the elementary functions.

 ## GPU Support
 __CUDA__ support has been discontinued.
 Copying matrix product elements to GPU is possible with `gpuArray(complex(<tensor>))`, but correct memory management is critical.

 ## References
-1. Schollwöck, U., 2011.
-The density-matrix renormalization group in the age of matrix product states. _Annals of Physics_, 326(1), pp.96-192.
+1. U. Schollwöck, _The density-matrix renormalization group in the age of matrix product states_, Annals of Physics (2011).
-2. Verstraete, F., Murg, V. and Cirac, J.I., 2008.
-Matrix product states, projected entangled pair states, and variational renormalization group methods for quantum spin systems. _Advances in Physics_, 57(2), pp.143-224.
+2. F. Verstraete, V. Murg, and J.I.
+Cirac, _Matrix product states, projected entangled pair states, and variational renormalization group methods for quantum spin systems_, Advances in Physics (2008).
+3. J. Haegeman, C. Lubich, I. Oseledets, B. Vandereycken, F. Verstraete, _Unifying time evolution and optimization with matrix product states_, Physical Review B (2016).